dan-mcm/inspiration-api/README.md

 ## Running Locally

-The service depends on the use of [SBT](https://www.scala-sbt.org/).
+The service depends on the use of [SBT](https://www.scala-sbt.org/) and [Docker](https://www.docker.com/).

-To run the service locally:
+### Docker Setup

+Launch a PSQL docker image exposed on port 5432
+- `docker-compose up -d` will

+Setup default tables automatically with provided script
+- `psql -h localhost -U user inspiration_db -f dbsetup.sql`

+### API Start

 - In one terminal run the command `sbt run`
 - In another terminal curl the inspiration endpoint: `curl localhost:9000/inspiration`